jostmey/ConnectFour/README.md

 * Download: [zip](https://github.com/jostmey/ConnectFour/zipball/master)
 * Git: `git clone https://github.com/jostmey/ConnectFour`

-## Compile and Run
+## Compile

+Make sure a Java Developer Kit has first been installed, such as Open JDK.
+Installation instructions are [here](http://openjdk.java.net/install/).
+The program has been tested on OpenJDK 7, which may be installed in a Debian/Ubuntu environment by:

-sudo apt-get install openjdk-7-jdk
+'sudo apt-get install openjdk-7-jdk'

 javac GameEngine.java InterfaceEngine.java

+## RUN

 appletviewer Connect4.html